Sean McDermott: 2022 season

+2023 season

-As of the end of the 2023 season, McDermott is second on the Bills' all-time wins list, behind only Marv Levy.
-In the 2023 season, McDermott led team to a 11–6 record and an AFC East title.
-Following a Wild Card round win over the Pittsburgh Steelers, the Bills lost to the Chiefs 27–24 in the Divisional Round.
+As of the end of the 2023 season, McDermott became second on the Bills' all-time wins list, behind only Marv Levy.
+In the 2023 season, McDermott led the team to an 11–6 record and an AFC East title.
+Following a Wild Card Round win over the Pittsburgh Steelers, the Bills lost to the Chiefs 27–24 in the Divisional Round.

+2024 season

 In the 2024 season, McDermott led the Bills to a 13–4 record and another AFC East title.
 Following wins over the Denver Broncos in the Wild Card Round and the Baltimore Ravens in the Divisional Round, the Bills lost to the Kansas City Chiefs in the AFC Championship.

-Controversial comments on the 9/11 terrorist attacks

-In December 2023, independent journalist Tyler Dunne published an exploratory article into McDermott's time as head coach of the Bills, with multiple critiques from Bills players and Dunne himself.
-In it, Dunne reported that during a 2019 team meeting, McDermott told the team they needed to work together like "the terrorists on Sept.
-11, 2001," whom he cited as a group of people who worked perfectly to orchestrate their plan and began asking questions to the team about the terrorists' tactics.
-Players reportedly were unsure how to answer McDermott, with one jokingly saying TSA was the biggest difficulty to their plan when he was asked a question about it.

-McDermott was widely criticized in the sports media and on social media sites, with some questioning his leadership ability and calling for McDermott to be fired.
-When asked about it on the day of the article's release, he stated that he "regretted it and apologized to the team soon after for not better communicating [his] point", instead saying he was only using the attack to "emphasize the importance of communication."
+2025 season

+In 2025, the Bills went 12–5, but it was not enough to win the division, seeding them as a wild card team.
+In the Wild Card Round, the Bills beat the Jacksonville Jaguars on the road, their first road playoff win in 33 years.
+The Bills lost in the Divisional Round to the Broncos in overtime, after which McDermott criticized the referees for a pivotal play that was ruled an interception and ultimately led to the Bills losing.
+On January 19, 2026, it was announced that McDermott was fired after nine seasons with the Bills.
+Despite eight playoff appearances, and despite being perceived to have "overachieved" with a weaker roster in his final year, the Bills never reached the Super Bowl in McDermott's tenure with the team, with the Denver loss a major factor in Bills owner Terry Pegula's decision to remove him.